Homoglyph: Multi-letter homoglyphs

 Stefan Szczotkowski looks like Aeffan Szczotkowski on the gravestone.

-Some other combinations of letters look similar, for instance ⟨rn⟩ looks similar to ⟨m⟩, ⟨cl⟩ looks similar to ⟨d⟩, and ⟨vv⟩ looks similar to ⟨w⟩.

-In certain narrow-spaced fonts (such as Tahoma), placing the letter ⟨c⟩ next to a letter such as ⟨j⟩, ⟨l⟩ or ⟨i⟩ will create a homoglyph, such as ⟨cj cl ci⟩ (⟨g d a⟩).

-When some characters are placed next to each other, seen together at a glance they give the visual impression of another, unrelated character.
-A more precise way of saying this is that some typographic ligatures can look similar to standalone glyphs.
-For example, the ⟨ﬁ⟩ ligature (of ⟨f⟩ and ⟨i⟩) can look similar to ⟨A⟩ in some typefaces or fonts.
-This potential for confusion is sometimes an argument made against the use of ligatures.
+When some characters are placed next to each other, seen together at a glance they may give the visual impression of another, unrelated character.
+For instance, ⟨rn⟩ (lowercase RN) looks similar to ⟨m⟩ (lowercase M).

 Canonicalization

 Homoglyphs of all kinds can be detected through a process called 'dual canonicalization'.
 The first step in this process is to identify homoglyph sets, namely characters appearing the same to a given observer.
 From here, a single token is specified to represent the homoglyph set.
 This token is called a canon.
 The next step is to convert each character in the text to the corresponding canon in a process called canonicalization.
 If the canons of two runs of text are the same but the original text is different, then a homoglyph exists in the text.

-Homoglyph prevention

-Homoglyph attacks can be mitigated through a combination of user awareness and proactive measures.
-It is crucial to educate users about the risks associated with homoglyph attacks, urging them to meticulously inspect URLs before clicking.
-Employing advanced security solutions, particularly those capable of scanning for homoglyph variations in domain names, can automate the detection and prevention of potential threats.
-Additionally, implementing stringent domain name monitoring and registration policies can help identify and neutralize homoglyph-related risks promptly.
-By fostering a culture of cyber vigilance and leveraging cutting-edge technologies, organizations can fortify their defenses against homoglyph attacks, ensuring a more secure online environment.

 Unicode homoglyphs

 The three most prominent European alphabets (Greek, Cyrillic and Latin) share many letter forms that are encoded in Unicode under separate code points.